 Skip Navigation

+School support staff, also known as education support professionals (ESPs), keep our public schools running and our students thriving.
 Despite their important roles, many ESPs have to take on more than one job to make ends meet.
-More than one-third of ESPs earn less than $25,000 a year, and on average, they are making below a living wage in all 50 states.
+Nearly 32% of full-time K–12 ESPs earn less than $25,000 annually, and on average, they are making below a living wage in all 50 states.

 One job should be enough.